-The financial statements of the company for the yearended 31 December 2013 have been prepared with the inclusion of the company's mine assets at their 31 December 1991 book value of K198 million.
+The financial statements of the company for the year ended 31 December 2011 have been prepared with the inclusion of the company's mine assets at their 31 December 1991 book value of K198 million.
 This book value is net of a separate general impairment loss provision of K350 million having been made in 1991 for the value of the indeterminate level of deterioration, damage and pilferage of assets which has occurred in the period since the withdrawal of company personnel from Bougainville in 1990.
 As explained in notes 1(b) and 1(c) to the financial statements, there continues to be considerable uncertainty surrounding the future of the Panguna mine, and the extent of deterioration, damage and pilferage of the company's assets on Bougainville.
 While the directors have made the impairment provision in good faith based on the limited information available to them, the actual extent of the necessary write-downs can only be established when access to the mine site by appropriate company representatives is again possible or when a reliable market price for the Panguna mine assets can be determined.

-In our opinion, providing for the probable impairment loss from deterioration, damage or pilferage is the appropriate accounting treatment for the actual impairment which will have occurred in the period to 31 December 2013.
+In our opinion, providing for the probable impairment loss from deterioration, damage or pilferage is the appropriate accounting treatment for the actual impairment which will have occurred in the period to 31 December 2011.
 However as the actual extent of such impairment cannot presently be established, the recoverable amount of the company's assets on Bougainville is not capable of reliable measurement or estimation.
 Accordingly the impairment provision may eventually prove to be above or below the sum which is necessary to reflect this impairment.
 In the absence of all the necessary information and explanations we require, and for the reasons set out above, we are unable to form an opinion as to whether or not the impairment provision against the carrying amount of mine assets of K350 million is adequate or not and therefore whether the carrying value of the mine assets is properly stated.
-The mine assets are not being depreciated which is a departure from International Financial Reporting Standards.

-The financial statements reflect a provision of K13.9 million for compensation for which the company may be liable.
-The company may have other compensation, mine rehabilitation and stabilisation obligations.
+The directors have established a provision of K22.1 million for compensation, rehabilitation and stabilisation for which the company may be liable.
 For the same reasons as set out above in relation to mine assets, the company's actual liability for these costs is subject to significant uncertainty, and we are unable to form an opinion as to whether the provision is fairly stated.

-The values attributed to the mine assets and the liabilities for compensation, rehabilitation and stabilisation are significant or potentially significant to the financial statements and are of fundamental importance to the presentation of the financial statements.
-In view of the significance of these matters we are unable to form an opinion as to whether or not the financial statements give a true and fair view of the financial position of the company as at 31 December 2013 and of its performance for the year ended on that date.
+The values attributed to the mine assets and the liability for compensation, rehabilitation and stabilisation, are significant to the financial statements and are of fundamental importance to the presentation of the financial statements.
+In view of the significance of these matters we are unable to form an opinion as to whether or not the financial statements give a true and fair view of the financial position of the company as at 31 December 2011 and of its performance for the year ended on that date.